 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Please contact me by phone or email if you are thinking about making an appointment.
-You can also reach me by email via my website.
+Please contact me by phone or email if you are thinking about some counselling.